FrietzeLabUVM/TAP/README.md

 If this had been paired-end data the R2 files would be guessed.
 See details for --f1_suffix and --f2_suffix for details and limitations.

+### ChIPseq configuration files

+Processing ChIPseq data is more complicated RNAseq files as it requires knowing how to pool replicates and how each samples pairs up to a control or input sample.

+Unlike RNAseq, the second column of prefixes is required and an additional 2 columns specifc to ChIPseq are also required: the pooled ChIP prefixes and pooled input prefixes.

+The body of a ChIPseq confiugration file could look like this:

+#1) fastq file, 2) unique sample prefix, 3) pooled sample prefix, 4) pooled input prefix to compare to
+fq1a.gz&fq1b.gz,MCF7_ATAD2B_rep1,MCF7_ATAD2B_pooled,MCF7_input_pooled
+fq2.gz,MCF7_ATAD2B_rep2,MCF7_ATAD2B_pooled,MCF7_input_pooled
+fq3.gz,MCF7_input_rep1,MCF7_input_pooled,MCF7_input_pooled
+fq4.gz,MCF7_input_rep2,MCF7_input_pooled,MCF7_input_pooled

+Note how the input samples have identical entries for the pooled sample prefix and input prefix

+This file would result in 3 sets of peak calls: ATAD2B rep1 vs pooled input, ATAD2B rep2 vs pooled input, and ATAD2B pooled vs pooled input

 ## Run the pipeline

 With our PATH setup and configuration file created, you are ready to run.

 The pipeline submission script is `/gpfs2/pi-sfrietze/scripts/vacc_rnaseq_pipeline/submit_rnaseq_pipeline.sh`

+The ChIPseq submission script is `/gpfs2/pi-sfrietze/scripts/vacc_chipseq_pipeline/submit_chipseq_pipeline.sh`

 Running is simple now: